Chocolate Mug Cake Recipe

-A fan on Facebook sent me a recipe and asked me if I could help her clean it up.
+A fan on Facebook sent me a specific recipe and asked me if I could help her clean it up.

 Thinking that this would be yet another mug cake failure, I was not overly enthusiastic about trying it, but figured it was still worth another shot since they come together so quickly.

-Clean Eating Chocolate Mug Cake
+Chocolate Mug Cake Recipe

-- 4 tablespoons white whole wheat flour
+- 4 tbsp. white whole wheat flour

-- 6 tablespoons coconut sugar
+- 6 tbsp. coconut sugar

-- 2 tablespoons unsweetened cocoa powder
+- 2 tbsp. unsweetened cocoa powder

-- 2 egg whites
+- 2 large egg whites

-- 3 tablespoons non-fat milk
+- 3 tbsp. milk

-- 1 tablespoon safflower or coconut oil
+- 1 tbsp. oil

 - Whisk together the dry ingredients in your mug.
 Be sure they are well combined.